nirajanconestoga/software_engineering_principles-Assignment_2/AI_Developer_Requirements_Document.md

 - Explore suitable indexing solutions.
 - Consider a low-tech solution (e.g., structured CSV files).
 - If inadequate, implement a technology solution such as Elasticsearch.

+#### Functional Requirements (For AI Developers)
+- Users shall be able to upload datasets through a web interface or API.
+- The system shall automatically structure uploaded datasets for easy retrieval.
+- Users shall retrieve categorized data with sub-200ms response times.